conduitl/csv_lesson/README.md

 Last but not certainly not least, I'd like to show you some examples of what is possible with a little automation, so that you and the people who are working for you might be able to focus on the more meaningful (and lucrative) work, while automating the rest.

+##Getting Started
+Before you begin, you will need to install Node.js and a code editor.
+1. To install Node.js go to https://nodejs.org/
+   Install either LTS or the current version.
+I use the current version.
+2. If you don't have a code editor, I recommend installing [Visual Studio Code](https://code.visualstudio.com/).

 ##Case #1

 The challenge is that you want a consolidated list from your sales team.
 Putting this together every week takes several hours because each member of your team sends their list in a slightly different format and you are copying and pasting from 50 different spreadsheets.